for Commitment to Education in the Arts and Humanities

 The Roy A. Hunt Foundation Award

 As an art and history museum, we believe deeply in the value of incorporating arts-based teaching into students' learning.
-Since 1999, The Frick Pittsburgh has annually recognized a teacher with the Roy A. Hunt Foundation Award for Commitment to Education in the Arts and Humanities.
-This award, along with education programming at The Frick Pittsburgh, is generously supported by the Roy A. Hunt Foundation.
+From 1999-2024, The Frick Pittsburgh annually recognized a teacher with the Roy A. Hunt Foundation Award for Commitment to Education in the Arts and Humanities.
+This award, along with education programming at The Frick Pittsburgh, was generously supported by the Roy A. Hunt Foundation.

 About The Roy A. Hunt Foundation Award